regiongis/SeMaWi/README.md

 ## Building the SeMaWi image

-1. Download these docker source files.
+1. Download this repository.
 2. Stand in the parent directory of the directory containing `docker-compose.yml`
 4. Apply the configuration changes listed below.
-5. Issue the following command: `docker-compose up -d`
+5. Issue the following command: `docker-compose up -d` or use `make build`.

 ## Deployment configuration

-As part of the `docker-compose up` command, several types of mutable data will be mounted for you to the running container:
+As part of the `docker-compose up` command, a couple og mutable data will be mounted for you to the running container:

 1. `LocalSettings.php`
-2. `php.ini`
-3. `images` folder with `www-data:www-data` ownership
-4. Logo file
+2. Logo file
-5. gc2 sync configuration file `gc2smw.cfg`
-6. Various conf files for unixodbc so the wiki can query a SQL Server

-These files are expected to be in the location `/srv/semawi/`.
-You can find usable versions of these files in the `mutables` folder distributed with the source.
+Versions of these files in the `res` folder distributed with the source.

 Please make sure you review the provided configuration files to adapt the system to your needs.
-Notably, you will want to secure the following settings:
+Notably, you will want to secure the following settings in `LocalSettings.php`:

 - `$wgSecretKey`
 - `$wgUpgradeKey`